 Participants interested in river, floodplain, springs, estuary, or basin-wide issues were encouraged to attend.
 Topics for the 2004 workshop included:

 - water quality and geochemistry: nutrient enrichment, reduction of nutrient loading to ground water, contaminants, and land use,

 - hydrogeology: interactions among ground water, surface water and ecosystem, modeling, and baseline mapping,

 - ecosystem dynamics: structure, process, species, and habitats (estuarine, riverine, floodplain, and wetland), and

 - information management: data sharing, database development, geographic information system (GIS), and basin-wide models.

-We are soliciting one-page abstracts of current or recent research in the Suwannee River Basin to be published in the workshop proceedings.
-Corresponding posters may be displayed at the workshop.
-Please also consider submitting a short and provisional summary of information gaps, research priorities, or proposal concepts to the workshop coordinators.
-The deadline for submission of abstracts/research needs is July 15, 2004.
-Workshop proceedings will contain abstracts, information needs and research priorities, and plans for partnered research activities.
+Abstracts of current research in the Suwannee River Basin were solicited for publication in the workshop proceedings, and corresponding posters were displayed at the workshop.
+Workshop coordinators requested submission of provisional summaries of information gaps, research priorities, or proposal concepts for future improvements.
+The deadline for submission of abstracts/research needs was July 15, 2004.
+Workshop proceedings contained abstracts, information needs and research priorities, and plans for partnered research activities.